Suitable for both KS3 and KS4 students, this is a great Christmas pack to get your pupils working on Christmas in France.

-This booklet contains all of the 80 questions suggested by Edexcel in the back of their Studio Higher textbook.
-It is colour-coded to each unit and each question is translated into English.
-Pupils fill in their answers as they go throughout the course.
-It should save you a lot of time typing typical questions for each unit.
+A student-friendly booklet contains all of the 80 questions ** suggested by Edexcel in the back of their Studio Higher textbook.
+It is colour-coded **to each unit and each question is translated into English.
+Pupils fill in their answers as they go through the course.
+It will save you a lot of time typing typical questions for each unit.
+Students keep their copy for 2 years, helps build up their confidence in the course.

 Culture based worksheet to teach / reinforce holiday topic.
 This is a whole lesson’s worth of resources which will easily keep your students going for an hour - maybe even with homework if they need more time to finish the writing task.